Thursday, December 9, 2010

 Grain elevators (and silos in general) have a following among photographers in the Midwest.
 They represent a functional architecture without decoration, noble in their plainness and single-purpose design.
 At this site, the silos consist of concrete cylinders held together with wire (or rebar) bands.
 Definitely crude but strong.

 Pigeons live here, and maybe some snakes, but there is not much else other than the deserted machinery.
-I need to return with a 4×5" film camera.
+I need to return with a 4×5" film camera for some real photography.

 (Black and white photographs based on RAW files from a Sony DSC-R1 camera, processed in Capture One LE software).